kinju14/LeetCode/README.md

 ### 📌 About This Repo

 Welcome to my **LeetCode submissions repository**, where I track my daily problem-solving progress!
-This repo is automatically synced with my LeetCode profile using [LeetHub](https://github.com/QasimWani/LeetHub) or a custom script.
+This repo is automatically synced with my LeetCode profile.

 Each submission reflects not only a coding challenge but a little seed planted 🌱 in my journey to mastering data structures, algorithms, and problem-solving.